Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

     ```

-1. In the terminal window, execuet the command `node index.js`
+1. In the terminal window, execute the command `node index.js`

 1. Look at the output in the console and the order of the printed statements.